Jamie Lee Wilson

 Jamie Lee Wilson, also known as JVMIE, is an Australian singer, songwriter and music producer.
-She is best known for the 2017 single Back 2 Love in collaboration with Grammy Award-winning producer Dave Audé which peaked at No. 2 on the Billboard Club Dance Chart and No. 31 on the Billboard Hot Dance Electronic Songs Chart.
+She is best known for the 2017 single Back 2 Love in collaboration with Dave Audé, which peaked at No. 2 on the Billboard Club Dance Chart and No. 31 on the Billboard Hot Dance Electronic Songs Chart.

 Early life and education

 Wilson was born and raised on the Gold Coast, Queensland in Australia.
 She earned a Bachelor of Music at the Queensland Conservatorium of Music with a major in Jazz Voice, and was featured by Triple J Unearthed in Australia.

 Career

 After completing a Bachelor of Music at the Queensland Conservatorium of Music, Wilson relocated to London to continue her studies and went on to perform across the United Kingdom and Europe.
-She worked in Music Theatre.
+She worked in musical theatre.
 Simultaneously, Wilson began her career writing and recording music.

-Wilson went on to perform nationally and internationally, writing and recording multiple top-charting dance singles, and in 2016, she relocated to Los Angeles.
+Wilson went on to write and record multiple dance singles, and in 2016, she relocated to Los Angeles.